pete85/GreenlightDigital/README.md

-# Greenlight Digital banner
+# Responsive banner

-Greenlight Digital banner is a test project, in which a 1233x400 pixels HTML5 responsive banner was developed.
+This is a test project, in which a 1233x400 pixels HTML5 responsive banner was developed.
 Two `createJS` libraries where used to create canvas with animations.
 Those are `easelJS` and `tweenJS`

 ## Resources used